 Pastor of PEACE Training and Development

-1 billion adults in the world cannot read and write, which makes them less able to communicate and unable to read important documents or the Bible.
-Get training in how to develop a literacy ministry that can teach adults to read and write, transforming their lives and communities.
+One billion people in the world cannot read and write, which makes them less able to communicate and unable to read the Bible, news, or important documents.
+Get training on how to develop a literacy ministry that can teach adults to read and write, (in any of 240 languages), transforming their lives and communities.

 Director, Literacy & Evangelism International

 Literacy and Education: English as a Second Language

 English as a Second Language in a foreign country can open a world of opportunities.
 Learn to teach local churches how to start an ESL program enabling more people in their community to be conversant in English and acquire a marketable skill.

 Not every community has access to a local hospital or clinic, but every community has a local church of believers.
 You don’t have to be a medical professional to learn primary and preventative medical skills.
 The church community can offer care for individuals struggling with conditions like mental health, HIV/AIDS, Malaria and waterborne diseases.